 Improving vehicle efficiency and moving away from petroleum-based fuels is essential to reducing consumers' fuel costs, supporting domestic industry, minimizing pollution, and increasing energy security.
-Americans spend about $1 billion a day to import oil, with transportation accounting for more than two-thirds of this use.
-In 2012, oil dependence cost the U.S. $171 billion in lost potential GDP (Chp 1, Fig 1.4).
+Americans spend more than half a billion dollars a day to import oil, with transportation accounting for more than two-thirds of this use.
+In 2012, oil dependence cost the U.S. $171 billion in lost potential GDP (Transportation Energy Data Book, Chp 1, Fig 1.4).
 In addition, transportation accounts for almost 30 percent of the country's greenhouse gas emissions.

 Our research and development enables vehicle manufacturers to adopt new, efficient technologies.
-Reducing fuel consumption by 50 percent in light duty vehicles would eliminate the use of 2.2 million barrels of oil a day, more than we import from any country besides Canada.
-Moreover, it would eliminate 6 billion metric tons of carbon dioxide emissions overall, slightly less than the emissions from the entire United States in 2010.
-Similarly, increasing fuel efficiency by 50 percent in the country's heavy truck fleet would reduce oil use by 0.8 million barrels a day, based on current consumption.
+Reducing fuel consumption by 50 percent in light duty vehicles would eliminate the use of more than 4 million barrels of oil a day, more than we import from any single country.
+Moreover, it would eliminate 6 billion metric tons of carbon dioxide emissions overall, almost as much as the emissions from the entire United States in 2013.
+Similarly, increasing fuel efficiency by 50 percent in Class 8 combination trucks (tractor trailers), as VTO's SuperTruck program aims to do, would save 300 million barrels of oil a year, based on current consumption.

 - Saving You Money While Meeting Transportation Needs

 Purchasing a vehicle with better fuel economy can save consumers and businesses a substantial amount over the lifetime of the vehicle.
-The average consumer spends more than $2700 a year on gas and oil for their vehicle (Chp 8, Table 4).
-For example, a consumer who purchases a vehicle that gets 30 miles to the gallon instead of 20 miles to the gallon will spend about half as much on fuel, saving more than $800 a year.
+The average consumer spends more than $2,700 a year on gas and oil for their vehicle (Chp 8, Table 4).
+For example, a consumer who purchases a vehicle that gets 30 miles to the gallon instead of 20 miles to the gallon will spend about half as much on fuel, saving more than $600 a year, based on a gasoline price of $2.49/gallon.
 The research and development we do in collaboration with industry and our national laboratories will maintain the safety, performance, and power of today's vehicles while allowing for significant increases in fuel economy.